-To clear a guideline once it has been created, refer to Inventory Manager, page 211.
+Note: To clear a guideline once it has been created, refer to Inventory Manager, page 171.
+Select the required Category then select the guideline to be deleted.

 13.1.
 Using straight lines guidelines

 This option creates parallel lines for guidance, using the width of the implement to set the distance between guidelines.